Ghalastic/Turtlesim-Packages-ROS-Noetic-ROS-Foxy/README.md

 - Publisher: turtle teleop key node
 - Subscriber: turtlesim node
 ####
-#### They communicate with each other over a rostopic with the turtle teleop keynote node publishing the keystrokes on a topic and the turtlesim node subscribing to the same topic to receive the keystrokes
+#### They communicate with each other over a rostopic with the turtle teleop key node publishing the keystrokes on a topic and the turtlesim node subscribing to the same topic to receive the keystrokes
 ####
 #### To visualize their relationship, we can use the rqt graph:
 - Open another terminal, source the script, and run this command: